 We’re one week into the 31 Days of 10-minute Purging Tips Challenge.
 Congratulations for all you’ve accomplished this week.
 We’re working towards our goal to eliminate things we don’t need from our lives and home so that we can better enjoy life.
-Today we’ll examine and purge the office supplies we have scattered through out our home.
+Today we’ll examine and declutter the office supplies we have scattered through out our home.
 By clearing clutter, we’re making room for our best life.

 I’m guessing that I’m not the only one that has a much too large collection of office supplies.
 I’m unable to resist the sales on office supplies in September after the back-to-school rush and in February after the new year organizing sales.
 I also have difficulty throwing away a pad of paper with one piece of paper or a favorite eraser that’s the size of a quarter.
 This is a purging area that is tough for me.

 Additionally, I have office supplies organized and stored in multiple locations throughout my house.
 I have an office supply closet in my office, a junk drawer in my kitchen and my children have office/school supplies in their bedrooms.

 Let’s start by taking a quick walk around to the spots you have office supplies stashed in your home.
 Spend a minute or less at each location to make a quick assessment of what you have.
 Pick one area to start purging.
 I’d recommend the spot in your kitchen or office that you can make a dent in today in about 10 minutes.